Crabs in San Francisco – Check out where to find them

 The entire beach is already littered with floats beyond the surf and designating the traps below.
 Apparently some leave the traps all day and come in to harvest later in the afternoon, while others have a different technique of checking every 4 hours or so when the baits smells start to diminish, reducing the amount of crabs entering the traps.
 I contemplate whether I could squeeze into a wet suit and paddle out to the breaking surf to lay out the traps in freezing cold water.
 This regular tells me it could be hit or miss, but on lucky days, he could snag over 40 crabs in just one trap (wow that’s a lot of Dungeness to eat or give away!)

-Crab Fest dinner
+Crab Fest dinner and recipe

 After checking out all the action at the beaches, I was fortunate to be invited for a crab dinner at a friend’s house who is a fellow Dungeness crab lover and she makes the most amazing crab dishes with a delicious twist that really makes these delicacies shine.
 We are visiting her home and walking in the front door, it immediately smells spicy, lemony and with aromas that just grab you and make you want to see the dishes being created.